featurevisor/featurevisor/docs/integrations/cloudflare-pages.md

 Make sure you already have a Cloudflare Pages project set up, and then use it in the publish workflow later.

+{% callout type="note" title="Note about Cloudflare Pages automatic deployments" %}
+Cloudflare Pages is set to auto-deploy your site on every push.
+This could interfere with our GitHub publish action.
+To prevent this, you can turn off auto deployment by following the steps in this [Cloudflare documentation](https://developers.cloudflare.com/pages/configuration/branch-build-controls/).
+{% /callout %}

 ## Secrets

 Follow the guide [here](https://developers.cloudflare.com/pages/how-to/use-direct-upload-with-continuous-integration/), and set up these two secrets in your GitHub repository's `Settings > Secrets and variables > Actions` section: